 8. South Curl Curl Rockpool

-Located at the Southern end of Curl Curl Beach on the Northern beaches the South Curl Curl Rockpool is separated into two sections, one of which is a 50-metre ocean pool and the other, a smaller toddlers pool.
-This rockpool is a photographer favourite and comes with easy access to toilets, showers, car parking and a cafe.
+Located at the Southern end of Curl Curl Beach on the Northern Beaches the South Curl Curl Rockpool is separated into two sections, one of which is a 50-metre ocean pool and the other, a smaller toddlers pool.
+This rockpool is a photographer favourite and comes with easy access to toilets, showers, car parking and a café.
 Entry to the pool is free and you can also snorkel around the headland on calmer days.

-9. Bondi Icebergs
+10. Bondi Icebergs

-10. Dee Why Rockpool
+11. Dee Why Rockpool

 A short walk from the busy Dee Why Promenade is its 50-metre rockpool with lovely views over Dee Why Beach.
 The pool features a lap pool and a small toddler wading pool and dates back to 1915.
 Enjoy a leisurely swim in this bustling spot then discover a bunch of cosy coastal cafes along the Strand.

-11. South Cronulla Rockpool
+12. South Cronulla Rockpool